palewire/django-bakery/README.md

 * Models, views and management commands that will build your site as flat files.
 * Management commands to sync your flat files with a bucket on Amazon S3.
+* Optional integration of a Celery job queue to automatically build and publish model objects when they are saved

 Credits